ramiqcom/indonesia-biomass/README.md

 ## Getting Started

+First, install NodeJS

+Second, clone the repository

+Third, rename .env.example file to .env and replace variable inside it according to your own data

+Fourth, run ```npm install``` in the terminal

-First, run the development server:
+Fifth, run the development server:

 ```bash
 npm run dev